First Event-by-Event Identification of Cherenkov Radiation from Sub-MeV Particles in Liquid Argon

 This work uses data from a 3~$\mu$Ci $^{22}$Na calibration source encapsulated in approximately 1~mm of stainless steel.
 The source is inserted on a stainless steel bayonet through a central flange at the top of the detector and placed at the midline of the detector.
 The $^{22}$Na isotope has two main decay pathways.
 The primary decay channel, with around 90\% branching ratio, is $\beta^+$ decay, emitting a 0.546~MeV positron and 1.275~MeV gamma-ray from subsequent de-excitation of $^{22}\rm{Ne}^*$~\cite{BASUNIA201569}.
 This positron promptly annihilates within the steel capsule and is not observed, but the annihilation creates two back-to-back 0.511~MeV gamma-rays that exit the source and enter the detector.
 The other decay channel, with approximately 10\% branching ratio, is electron capture, for which the signal is only the 1.275~MeV gamma-ray from $^{22}\rm{Ne}^*$ de-excitation.
 Hence, for these $^{22}$Na decay events, the source is emitting up to three gamma-rays--- two 0.511~MeV photons from positron annihilation and a single 1.275~MeV photon from nuclear de-excitation.

-We reconstruct events by requiring the total charge in the detector to be over a certain threshold in a sliding time window.
-For this analysis, we used a charge threshold of 3~PE in a 2~ns time window to identify event start times.
-We apply data quality cuts that remove events with--- 1) high-charge cosmic muons observed within the 16~$\mu$s data acquisition window, 2) less than 2.2~$\mu$s separation between surrounding events, and 3) reconstructed radial positions (obtained by an average of PMT positions weighted by charge in the first 20~ns of an event) greater than $25$~cm from the center of the detector--- see Ref.~\cite{companion_paper} for details.
+We collect data in a 16~$\mu$s data acquisition window using an external 20~Hz trigger.
+Within each trigger window, we reconstruct event start times by requiring the total charge in the detector to be over a certain threshold in a given time window.
+For this analysis, we used a charge threshold of 3~PE in a 2~ns time window to identify the event start time, $t = 0$.
+Because this study focuses on sub-MeV events with low Cherenkov photon emission, the early Cherenkov light generally does not pass the threshold.
+We apply data quality cuts that remove events with--- 1) high-charge cosmic muons observed within the 16~$\mu$s data acquisition window; 2) less than 2.2~$\mu$s separation between surrounding reconstructed events, since more than one event can occur in the trigger window; and 3) reconstructed radial positions greater than $25$~cm from the center of the detector (obtained by an average of PMT positions weighted by charge in the first 20~ns of an event)--- see Ref.~\cite{companion_paper} for details.
 Fig.~\ref{fig:sodium_charge} shows the distribution, after applying these cuts, of total charge in the first 90~ns of an event, for data with and without the $^{22}\rm{Na}$ source inserted.
 The two peaks due to the electron capture and $\beta^+$ decay pathways, at $\sim$50~PE and $\sim$100~PE respectively, can be identified.
 We select events with charges within $\pm8$~PE of the center of the high energy peak, corresponding to $\beta^+$ decay, to increase statistics and limit background contamination.
 With the data quality and charge cuts applied, we expect $\leq$ 0.57\% random background event contamination.